okholodov/AWS_Lambda_Layer_Libs/README.md

 Run Lambda function
 After it finished it should create a new date-time folder with a python.zip archive inside it with all the libraries from requirements.txt
 It will also contain the original requirements.txt file inside that folder to be able to check which libraries are inside the archive in the future

+Then you can create your Lambda layers using this python.zip file